AVD-2021/PyAVD/README.md

 But you don't want just any plane, no. It has to be *perfect*.

-Clearly, you have an idea of what you want - say - to fly from your local airport to the Italian Grand Prix with a pair of Ferrari mascots.
+Clearly, you have an idea of what you want - say - to fly from your local airfield to the Italian Grand Prix with a pair of Ferrari mascots.

 So your first thought of course is, *Dang, I should design it myself* - I don't need to buy from the several hundred other aircraft that have been built, tested and flown reliably for years.
 Nope.